Christian-Palmroos/PyOnset/README.rst

-A software package to determine SEP event onset times and associated uncertainties.
+A software package to determine solar energetic particle (SEP) event onset times and associated uncertainties.
 The method is described in detail in Palmroos et al., 2025 (accepted).

+PyOnset is an extension to the SEPpy package (https://github.com/serpentine-h2020/SEPpy, described in the paper Palmroos et al., 2022), that was developed mainly for SEP event uncertainty calculation via the Poisson-CUSUM bootstrap hybrid method.
+However, PyOnset also offers quick-look SEP time series plotting utilities, classical Poisson-CUSUM -based onset determination functionality and even automatized velocity dispersion analysis (VDA) capabilities.

 The full functionality of PyOnset is encompassed within three classes, which along with their respective methods are described here.
+A simple minimal working example in the form of a Jupyter Notebook comes ready with this repository.
+The example notebook showcases data loading for Solar Orbiter / HET proton data, automatized onset determination and uncertainty calculation for all of the energy channels, and VDA for a certain SEP event.

 Installation
 ========